Embird Embroidery Software

 Shortcuts

-The following shortcuts can be applied simultaneously with spider node movement:
+The following keys can be used during spider node manipulation:

 2. Horizontal Button Bar